What is Knee Arthritis?

 Your physiotherapist or doctor will suspect signs of knee arthritis from how you explain your knee symptoms.
 They will also conduct a series of knee tests that help to identify signs of knee arthritis.

 An X-ray may also be used to confirm the diagnosis, as well as establish the location and degree of your knee arthritis.

 For a specific diagnosis, please consult your physiotherapist or doctor.

 What is the Treatment for Knee Arthritis?

 Knee arthritis is a degenerative condition.
-Physiotherapy treatment is aimed at improving the symptoms of the disease (i.e. knee pain, swelling, stiffness), and you should begin to notice a positive difference within one or a few physiotherapy sessions.
+Physiotherapy treatment aims to improve the symptoms of the disease (i.e. knee pain, swelling, stiffness), and you should begin to notice a positive difference within one or a few physiotherapy sessions.

 The main goals of physiotherapy for your knee arthritis are: